This chapter discusses the following topics:

 EMPNO ENAME JOB MGR HIREDATE SAL COMM DEPTNO ---------------------------------------------------------------------- 7369 SMITH CLERK 7902 17-DEC-80 800 20 7499 ALLEN SALESMAN 7698 20-FEB-81 1600 300 30 7521 WARD SALESMAN 7698 22-FEB-81 1250 500 30

 This section discusses the privileges that you must have to install the SQL Translator.
-The profile created here is called the
+The

-MIGREP, where the translator will be installed
+MIGREP, where the translator is installed

-TARGET_USER, where the profile will be installed
+TARGET_USER, where the profile is installed

 SYS to grant the required privileges:

 MIGREP to create a view and have access to unlimited quota: